pchemguy/SecureADODB-Fork/index.md

 permalink: /
 ---

-This project proposes several modifications to the [SecureADODB] library, as well as explores some alternative design options.
+This project proposes several modifications to the [SecureADODB][] library, as well as explores some alternative design options.

+SecureADODB is an object-oriented VBA library developed as a [part][SecureADODB-RD-GH] of the RubberDuck VBA project.
+To learn the library better and get some hands-on experience, I [forked][SecureADODB-PG-GH] its code.
+I am currently working on integrating the library into my demo personal database manager application, [ContactEditor][].
+When necessary, I adjust/adapt the library's code in my fork.
+The present focus of this documentation is on the introduced changes.
+For convenience, when I need to disambiguate the reference, I will use suffixes to designate either the original version ([SecureADODB-RD][SecureADODB-RD-GH]) or this fork ([SecureADODB-PG][SecureADODB-PG-GH]).

 ### Class diagram and connections to ADODB